-Orpingtons are a heritage breed, a breed that existed before modern industrial meat and egg production.
-Many small farmers find heritage breeds to be hardier and healthier than their industrial, hybrid counterparts, and they tend to exhibit more "classic chicken" behaviors such as foraging, dust bathing, parenting their young, and sometimes going broody.
+Orpingtons are a heritage breed—one that existed before modern industrial meat and egg production.
+Many small farmers find heritage breeds to be hardier and healthier than their industrial, hybrid counterparts, and they tend to exhibit more classic chicken behaviors such as foraging, dust bathing, parenting their young, and sometimes going broody.

 Orpingtons are also very cold-hardy and lay well through frigid winters and dark, short days.
 They are large birds with thick feathering that helps keep them warm and toasty through the winter months.
 They are good birds for cold climates, but can also tolerate heat if they are given shade during the hottest part of the day.

 Eggs and Meat

 An Orpington hen lays 200 to 280 large brown eggs per year.
 If raised for meat, the birds are ready for the table after about 22 weeks.

 Orpingtons thrive in the cold, but very warm temperatures can kill them unless they have shade and good ventilation.
 Orpingtons have dense feathers that can collect lice and mites—regular application of poultry dust can keep pests in check.

 Large birds, Orpingtons can be prone to obesity unless they get ample exercise.

 If you find the Orpington chicken interesting, also consider these other chicken breeds: